MerginMaps/docs/src/server/install/ee/index.md

 ![Console login details](./find_name_and_id.jpg "Console login details")

 - Send Account ID and IAM user name to <MerginMapsEmail id="sales" desc="sales team" />
-- Wait for confirmation that we have shared ECR repository with you.
+- Wait for confirmation that we have shared the ECR repository with you.
 This can take up to 5 working days.

 ## Download Docker Images

 ::: warning
-To be able to download the images, you need to have permission to do so for your IAM user that are granted by <LutraConsultingName />
+To be able to download the images, you need to have permission to do so for your IAM user that is granted by <LutraConsultingName />
 :::

  - Open command line and write (you may need to change to your IAM account region).
 You will be asked for your id and secret to be used.